Cannonsville Electric Trolling Motor Pilot Program

-The rowboat must have a valid NYCDEP boat tag.
+The rowboat must have a valid NYCDEP boat tag issued for the Cannonsville Reservoir.
 The boat must also be registered with NYSDMV (or another States registration) and display a valid registration tag and registration identification numbers.

 Motors cannot produce more than 55 pounds of thrust.
 All motors must be inspected and cleaned by a DEP Certified Steam Cleaning Vendor prior to use on the reservoir.